TheSmartnik/underfinedmethod/source/posts/why-on-earth-do-fibers-exist.html.markdown

 For a long time, I couldn't understand why fibers exist.
 I thought there was something special about them, something that I just couldn't grasp.
 Turned out there wasn't.
 They are very specific things, created for a very specific task.

-I hope that this article gave you a better understanding what `Fiber` is, what it is not and how it is used.
+I hope that this article gave you a better understanding of what `Fiber` is, what it's not and how it's used.